nbwiecha/Double-Spatial-Regression/README.md

 # Double-Spatial-Regression
-Code for "Double Spatial Regression", aka double machine learning (Chernozhukov et al, 2018) partially linear regression applied to spatial data.
+Code for "Double Spatial Regression", aka double machine learning (Chernozhukov et al, 2018) partially linear regression applied to spatial data with Gaussian Process regression to estimate the spatial surfaces.
+This code accompanies "Two-Stage Estimators for Spatial Confounding" by Nate Wiecha, Jane A. Hoppin, and Brian J. Reich.

 DoubleML (Bach et al, 2024) is the official software implementation of Chernozhukov et al (2018).